 At least 75,000 miles can be accomplished by feet by the time a person reaches 50 [1].
 We all wear these items.
 BUT… what are our shoes doing to our feet?
 Are the shoes you’re wearing good or bad for you?

 However, our feet need to be in good condition to accomplish this, which is directly related to the SHOES we wear.
-Yes, we know that this can be an important part of our lives, and sometimes we wear shoes to protect our feet from the myriad of things that could harm us, including pointy edges, fungus, bacteria, viruses, and MUCH more.
+Yes, we know that this can be an important part of our lives, and sometimes we wear it to protect our feet from the myriad of things that could harm us, including pointy edges, fungus, bacteria, viruses, and MUCH more.
 But who is protecting us from our shoes?
 Well, let’s dig a little deeper, shall we?

 That’s the question we should be asking.
 BE AWARE that the shoes on your feet could be quite DETRIMENTAL to your foot health if you wear the WRONG type of shoes.